XPRNetwork/eosio.evm/README.md

 ## Disclaimer

 The code in this repository has not been audited by a professional audit firm.
 Please use at your own discretion and risk.
-The author takes no responsibility for any material or inmaterial losses from any form of invalid operation of the software within this repository.
+The author takes no responsibility for any material or inmaterial losses from any form of operation or deployment of the software within this repository.

 ## Achievements
 - Full Javascript SDK for deploying, executing and querying contracts